-This article describes how run a choice model using discrete choice experiment data in Displayr.
+This article describes how to create a choice model using discrete choice experiment data in Displayr.

 - A document containing a choice modeling data set.

-- The choice model design in one of the formats listed below.
+- An appropriate choice model design (see list of formats listed below.

 1. From the menus, select Anything > Advanced Analysis > Choice Modeling and select one of the following models:

-- Hierarchical Bayes - this model is more flexible in modeling the characteristics of each respondent, so tends to produce a model that better fits the data.
+- Hierarchical Bayes - this model is more flexible in modeling the characteristics of each respondent. and tends to produce a model that better fits the data.

-- Latent class analysis - when you want a segmentation of respondents.
+- Latent class analysis - to be used when you want a segmentation of respondents.

-- Multinomial logit - equivalent to a single-class latent class analysis.
+- Multinomial logit - equivalent to single-class latent class analysis.

-A new R output called choice.model will appear in the Report tree on the left, with the following controls in the object inspector form on the right.
+A new R output called choice.model will appear on your page containing the following controls in the object inspector on the right.

-2. From the object inspector, select one of the following options for Design source:
+2. From the object inspector, select one of the following options for the Design source:

 - Data set - select variables from a data set to specify the design.
 Variables need to be supplied corresponding to the version, task and attribute columns of a design.
 See here for an example.

-- Experimental design R output - select an R output in the project to supply the choice model design (created using Automate > Browse Online Library > Conjoint/Choice Modeling > Experimental Design).
+- Experimental design R output - select an R output in the project to supply the choice model design (created using Anything > Advanced Analysis > Choice Modeling > Experimental Design).

 - Sawtooth CHO format - supply the design using a Sawtooth CHO file.
-You'll need to upload the CHO file to the project as a data set (first rename it to end in .txt instead of .cho so that it can be recognized by Displayr).
+You'll need to upload the CHO file to the project as a data set (first rename it to end in .txt instead of .cho) so that Displayr can recognize it.
 The new data set will contain a text variable, which should be supplied to the CHO file text variable input.

 - Experiment variable set - supply the design through an Experiment variable set in the project.

-For most of these options, you'll also need to provide attribute levels through a spreadsheet-style data editor.
+You'll also need to provide attribute levels through a spreadsheet-style data editor for most of these options.
 This is optional for the JMP format if the design file already contains attribute level names.
 The levels are supplied in columns, with the attribute name in the first row and attribute levels in subsequent rows.

-3. When Data set, Sawtooth dual file format or JMP format are selected, choose the variables from your design data set containing the Version, Task and Attributes variables.
+3. When Data set, Sawtooth dual file format, or JMP format are selected, choose the variables from your design data set containing the Version, Task, and Attributes.

 Note, if you are working with an Alchemer (formerly SurveyGizmo) data set, the ResponseID from the conjoint data set is used as Version and Set Number as Task.

-4. For most of these options, you'll also need to provide attribute levels through a spreadsheet-style data editor.
+4. You'll also need to provide attribute levels through a spreadsheet-style data editor for most of these options.
 To enter the attributes, select Enter attribute levels and enter the attribute name and levels in each column: